Nancy Sheung

-Nancy Sheung (常惠珍; 1914–1979) was a Hong Kong photographer known for her bold lines and frequent focus on female subjects.
+Nancy Sheung (常惠珍; Oct.
+10, 1915 (Note: Some sources say 1914)–Jan.
+17, 1979) was a Hong Kong photographer known for her bold lines and frequent focus on female subjects.
 She was most active in the 1960s and 1970s.

 Early life

-Nancy Sheung was born Sheung Wai-chun in Suzhou, China, in 1914.
+Nancy Sheung was born Sheung Wai-chun in Suzhou, China, in 1914 or 1915.
 She told her husband and family that she paid for her education by working in an opium den, and she rode a horse to school with a shotgun for safety; her family has stated that these stories should be taken with a grain of salt.

 Personal life

 Sheung married merchant Pong Kuan-Wah in the mid-1930s.
 Together they moved to Hong Kong, where they had six children.
-Sheung founded and ran a construction company, sometimes acting as the family's primary breadwinner.
+Sheung founded and ran a construction company, Wai Foong Construction, sometimes acting as the family's primary breadwinner.
 In the late 1950s, the construction industry slowed down due to a sluggish economy, giving Sheung more time to focus on her photography.